mapprotocol/docs/develop/map-relay-chain/how-to-withdraw.md

 #### How To withdraw pending vote

-Because your current vote is to contribute to the next validator, so your voting `MAP` will go through two states not active state and active state.
+Because your current vote is to contribute to the `validator`(in the next epoch), so your voting `MAP` will go through two states the `pending` and the `active` state.

 So， You can use `getPendingVotesForValidatorByAccount` command to  check whether you have inactive `MAP`